Exploiting network topology in brain-scale simulations of spiking neural networks: Methods

 The measure excludes the time required at the end of each cycle for communication between the nodes.
 As soon as each MPI process completes its local collocate phase, it enters the communication phase.
 However, spike exchange can only begin after all MPI processes have reached this point.
 Consequently, faster processes must wait for the slowest process $i_\text{max}$ with the largest cycle time $T_{s,i_\text{max}}$, before the actual spike communication can proceed.
 We refer to this waiting period as the \textit{synchronization} phase and denote its duration for MPI process $i$ by $T_i^\text{synch}$.
 Following synchronization, spikes are exchanged via a collective \texttt{MPI\_Alltoall()} operation.
 To distinguish synchronization overhead from the time spent on the actual data exchange, we insert an explicit \texttt{MPI\_Barrier} immediately in front of the \texttt{MPI\_Alltoall()} call.
 The synchronization time is then measured as the average time spent by the MPI processes waiting at this barrier.
 The combined time spent on the \texttt{MPI\_Barrier} and the subsequent \texttt{MPI\_Alltoall()} call is referred to the communication phase with duration $T_i^\text{comm}$.
 Timers for all phases are advanced in each simulation cycle.
 For analysis, we average the resulting cumulative phase durations across all MPI processes to obtain the total wall-clock time of the simulation.
 We quantify simulation performance using the real time factor, defined as wall-clock time normalized by simulated model time.

 The communication algorithm sends spikes only to those processes that host at least one of their postsynaptic targets.
 Target tables on the presynaptic side (see \fref{fig:data-structures}), revealing the MPI processes associated with each neuron's outgoing connections, facilitate this procedure.
-With the optional \textit{spike compression} feature (NEST $3.0$~\cite{Albers22_837549}) the algorithm sends spikes to target MPI processes only once as opposed to one per target thread.
-Spikes carry only the information of the source neuron identifier.
+With the optional \textit{spike compression} feature (NEST $3.0$; \citename{Albers22_837549}, \citeyear*{Albers22_837549}) the algorithm sends spikes to target MPI processes only once as opposed to one per target thread.
+Spikes carry the information of the source neuron identifier and the time step at which the spike occurred within the cycle.
 Upon arrival at the target process, the spike uses the identifier to look up the corresponding target synapses and neurons via connection and source tables that are presorted by source neuron.
 If a process generates more spikes than fit into the current spike buffer, all MPI processes resize their buffers accordingly, followed by a secondary communication round.
+Spikes delivered to their target neurons are placed into a neuron-local ring buffer (a circular data structure used to store time-delayed inputs).
+Each spike remains in the ring buffer for a duration corresponding to its synaptic transmission delay minus the time already elapsed since the source neuron fired.
+Once this remaining buffering time has expired, the spike is retrieved from the ring buffer and contributes to the state propagation of the target neuron in the update phase of the corresponding simulation cycle.

 NEST provides a collection of neuron and synapse models at different levels of biological and computational complexity.
 Beyond the built-in models, users can extend the simulator by defining custom neuron and synapse models using the domain-specific model description language NESTML \cite{Plotnikov16_93,Linssen25_1544143} or by implementing new models directly in C++.
-The simulation kernel supports further biophysical mechanisms such as neuromodulated plasticity \cite{Potjans10_103389}, structural plasticity \cite{Diaz16_57}, electrical coupling via gap junctions \cite{Hahne15_00022}, and more recently also neuron-astrocyte interactions \cite{Jiang25}.
-Besides spiking neuron models, NEST also supports rate-based models with non-spiking continuous interactions \cite{Hahne17_34}.